Skip to Content

 A roll and a shimmy means: “I’m itchy” or “I’m masking my smell.”

-And … what if your pup tends to (happily) roll on his back a lot?
+And… what if your pup tends to (happily) roll on their back a lot?

 Some dogs are just born this way — the back roll is a behavior unique to them.
 If that’s the case with your canine, cue the belly rubs!